-The security of the school information systems will be reviewed regularly by the OCC guidance as they manage the overall system.
+The security of the school information systems will be reviewed regularly by Turn It On who follow OCC guidance.

-- Virus protection will be updated regularly via the OCC network. - Security strategies will be discussed with appropriate advisors. - Personal data sent over the internet will be encrypted or otherwise secured. - Personal portable media may not be used without specific permission followed by a virus check. - Unapproved system utilities and executable files will not be allowed in pupils' work areas or attached to email. - Files held on the school's network will be regularly checked.
+- Virus protection will be updated regularly via the Turn It On and all computers have 'Sophos Anti-Virus' installed. - Security strategies will be discussed with appropriate advisors. - Personal data sent over the internet will be encrypted or otherwise secured. - Personal portable media may not be used without specific permission followed by a virus check. - Unapproved system utilities and executable files will not be allowed in pupils' work areas or attached to email. - Files held on the school's network will be regularly checked.